Climate Change: Part 38.

-During early September, about 70 members of Congress sent a letter to The Commission on Presidential Debates asking that the Commission add a disussion of:
+During early 2020-SEP, about 70 members of Congress sent a letter to The Commission on Presidential Debates asking that the Commission add a disussion of:

 Wikipedia defines "Derecho" as: "... a widespread, long-lived, straight-line wind storm that is associated with a fast-moving group of severe thunderstorms known as a mesoscale convective system and potentially rivaling hurricanic and tornadic forces.
 Derechos can cause hurricane-force winds, tornadoes, heavy rains, and flash floods.

 Marist University conducted a poll of Democrats in mid 2020-SEP.
-A 22 percentage point plurality considered climate change to be the most important political topic to them.
+By a 22 percentage point plurality, they considered climate change to be the most important political topic to them.

-This debate was held at the Case Western Reserve University in Cleveland, Ohio from 9 PM to 10:30 local time.
+In spite of its importance to many Americans, it was not planned to be a topic of debate on TV, at least during the first presidential debate which was held on Tuesday evening, SEP-29.
+This debate was held at the Case Western Reserve University in Cleveland, OH.
 Chris Wallace of Fox News was the moderator.
 Five topics had been accepted for debate: the Supreme Court, COVID-19, the economy, election integrity, and street violence.
-Climate change was considered, but was not accepted as a topic to be debated.
+Climate change had been considered, but was rejected as a topic to be debated.

 2020-SEP-30: The Arctic is now warmer than it has been for the past three million years: